- Stress is believed to be the 2nd biggest contributor to hair loss after genetics

 As well as a great diet, Grow by Hair Gain works to give visibly thicker and stronger hair in from the inside out.
 With just two capsules taken daily the supplement can help rebalance disruptions within the hair growth cycle.
 The capsules contain the exclusive AnaGain™ ingredient, derived from the organic pea shoot, along with zinc and Biotin.

 How does it work?

 The common pea shoot is not something automatically associated with beauty.
 But due to its powerful nutrients which protect the young plants from UV rays, disease, damage and herbivores, they are going to have a mighty impact in the world of hair.

 And it’s the AnaGain™ ingredient from the pea shoot that Hair Gain has exclusively harnessed within this product.
 AnaGain™ works by stimulating specific particles within the dermal papilla cells to kick-start hair growth.
 Specifically, these molecules are Noggin, a protein that shortens the telogen hair loss phase and Fibroblast growth factor-7 (FGF7), which promotes best possible conditions for the anagen hair growth phase.

-Lucy Palmer, Founder of Hair Gain, suffered horrifically from hair loss after having her daughter: “We mainly associate hair loss with men, when relating the topic to women it can be a bit of a taboo subject and it shouldn’t be.
+Lucy Palmer, Founder of Hair Gain, suffered horrifically from hair loss after having her daughter: “We mainly associate hair loss with men.
+But when relating the topic to women it can be a bit of a taboo subject and it shouldn’t be.
 8 million women will suffer from hair loss at some point in their lifetime in the UK.
-Unfortunately, anxiety is a major contributor and when someone starts to lose their hair it can exacerbate this and a vicious circle begins.
+Unfortunately, anxiety is a major contributor to hair loss.
+And when someone starts to lose their hair it can exacerbate this and a vicious circle begins.

-“That’s why I developed this product because I could see there was a real need to not only offer a solution but one that works quickly and gives outstanding results.”
+“That’s why I developed this product.
+I could see there was a real need to not only offer a solution but one that works quickly and gives outstanding results.”

 Grow by Hair Gain is available at www.hairgainnow.com